hjacobs/tech.zalando.com/posts/htw-besuch-2014.rst

 Some weeks ago, a small group of 20 business informatics students from `HTW Berlin <http://fiw.htw-berlin.de/>`_ visited Zalando at the technology office to catch a glimpse of the daily business behind the scenes.

-Unfortunately – or luckily for the young women, it was impossible to introduce every single team to the students.
-Besides this we wanted to make this day as exciting as possible.
-Therefore the agenda was split.
+Unfortunately – or luckily for the young women, it was impossible to introduce every single technology team to the students.
+As we wanted to make this day as exciting and interesting as possible the agenda was split.
 In the morning three main areas of technology were presented:
-Jan Mußler from Platform/Database team talked about our platform and the basic setup of our system.
+Jan Mußler from Platform/Software team talked about our platform and the basic setup of our system.
-Product Manager Katarina Matthes showed, how the product management at Zalando works.
+Product Manager Katarina Matthes showed, how product management at Zalando Technology works.
-I for myself work in QA and gave an overview about the quality assurance and its themes.
+I myself work in QA and gave an overview about the quality assurance and its themes.

 ..
 TEASER_END